logos-co/roadmap/content/dst/waku/waku-scaling.md

-* Accelerate improvements to Waku, improving the developer community's experience and satisfaction both inside and outside of IFT's ecosystem, through allowing repeatable, measureable and real world insights into Waku, all the way from theory to practice and back.
+* Accelerate improvements to Waku, improving the developer community's experience and satisfaction both inside and outside of IFT's ecosystem, through allowing repeatable, measureable and insights into Waku, all the way from theory to practice and back.

 * Improve the RFC culture by allowing for faster and easier development of RFCs